m-c-k-y/Enterprise-Infrastructure-Lab/README.md

 - Separate users into different groups/departments
 - Add VLAN segmentation for servers and client machines
 - Implement and manage firewall rules
-- Add a managed a layer 3 switch to handle inter-VLAN routing
+- Add a managed layer 3 switch to handle inter-VLAN routing

 ### Technologies Used